kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 attack, CVE-2019-9513 aka "Resource Loop", is based on manipulation of the priority tree.

-The HTTP/2 scheme depends on in-order delivery, so it is unsuitable for direct use in protocols like HTTP/3 {{?I-D.ietf-quic-http}}, which attempts to avoid global ordering.
+The HTTP/2 scheme depends on in-order delivery of signals, leading to challenges in porting the scheme to protocols that do not provide global ordering.
+For example, the scheme cannot be used in HTTP/3 {{?I-D.ietf-quic-http}} without changing the signal and its processing.

 Considering the problems with deployment and adaptability to HTTP/3, retaining the HTTP/2 priority scheme increases the complexity of the entire system without